The 10 Safest Countries to Visit

 Sometimes advisories issue alarming warnings, such as “terrorist groups continue plotting possible attacks” or “pickpockets and purse-snatchers operate aggressively,” even in seemingly benign countries.
 But be aware that the advisories “err on the side of caution,” says Bradley.
 Ted Blank, a travel agent in Stillwater, Minnesota, recommends cross-checking the State Department’s perspective with travel advisories written by other governments, such as the United Kingdom’s page on Foreign Travel Advice.

 Balance government reports with guidebooks and other objective resources.
-GeoSure is a smartphone app that scores cities and neighborhoods worldwide on risk factors, such as women’s safety, LGBTQ+ safety and risk from theft or physical assault.
+GeoSure is a smartphone app that scores cities and neighborhoods worldwide on risk factors, such as the risk from theft or physical assault, women’s safety and LGBTQ+ safety.
 Scores range from 1 to 100, with higher numbers indicating a greater degree of safety.
+Fodor's also offers tips for women traveling abroad, such as packing portable door locks and personal alarms.

 Use a travel agent.
-For an extra layer of security, organize your trip through a travel agent or tour operator.
-Travel agents can give you real-time information from local contacts, distinguish secure tourist zones in the midst of riskier regions, and help you adjust your itinerary.
+For an extra layer of security, organize your trip through a travel agent or tour operator in lieu of online booking sites like Expedia.
+Travel agents can give you real-time information from local contacts, distinguish secure tourist zones in the midst of sketchier regions, and help you adjust your itinerary.
 A reputable tour operator (start your search at www.ustoa.com) will have on-the-ground partners to help assess the safety of upcoming trips and reroute you as necessary.

 Before you go